Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Despite the frequency increase, the busy 144 was not the most suitable route for a single deck conversion, and the earliest opportunity was taken to convert it back to double deck operation.
 Naturally, converting the route back to standard floor buses in order to do so would not have been deemed acceptable, so the 144 had to wait until low floor double deckers appeared on the market.
 The engineering for a double decker is more complex, and it was not until the last months of 1998 that any low floor models entered service.
 Some of the first were those at Arriva, which had specified DAF DB250LFs supplied by sister company Arriva Bus & Coach, the dealer.

 DAF was the first to produce a low floor double decker, as it was able to modify its existing DB250 to low floor format, whereas the other manufacturers opted for completely new designs.
 The initial design did have some minor compromises, and needed an exemption from certain aspect of Disability Discrimination regulations on gangway widths and intrusions.
-Many of the early ones went onto Wood Green area routes, including the 144, and some are still based there.
-Plain red DLA27 (S227 JUA) is from the first batch, and illustrates the centre staircase that was initially favoured.
-Early experience led to some modifications being made from DLA 65 upwards, not least the fitment of a rear window on the lower deck where previously there was a blank panel.
+Many of the early ones, classified DLA, went onto Wood Green area routes, including the 144.
+However, much of the DLA class has now been removed from London service and newer buses are now to be found on the 144.

 The present-day 144 actually started its existence in 1982 under the number 144A.
 The established 144 ran from Muswell Hill via Turnpike Lane Station, Westbury Avenue, Great Cambridge Road, Silver Street, North Circular Road, Woodford Avenue and Gants Hill to Ilford.
 One of the few new routes introduced in the September 1982 cut-backs was the 144A, and this was genuinely a new route, replacing only a short section of the 144 between Muswell Hill and Turnpike Lane.
 Although it paralleled the 144 to some degree, it served the shopping area of Wood Green and diverted at Edmonton to Edmonton Green.
 This route quickly became busier than the parent 144, and in 1991 the 144 was renumbered 444, in turn allowing the 144A to lose its suffix when the SLWs were introduced in 1994.